Multidimensional Stable driven McKean-Vlasov SDEs with distributional interaction kernel -- a regularization by noise

+This phenomenon not only gives a heuristic rule for the thresholds on the regularity indexes that guarantees restoration of uniqueness, but also allows to build counter-examples to weak well-posedness.
+To this end we can mention the famous counter-example from Tanaka \textit{et al.} \cite{tana:tsuc:wata:74} who derived that, for the previous Peano type drift $x\mapsto {\rm sgn}(x)|x|^\beta $, in the scalar case, uniqueness fails starting from 0 for $\beta<1-\alpha$ (see Theorem 3.2 therein).
+We also refer to e.g. \cite{chau:16,Raynal2017RegularizationEO} and \cite{mar:meno:21} for further extensions to (respectively) Brownian ($\alpha=2$) and pure jump ($\alpha \in (1,2)$) degenerate noises.
+On the contrary well-posedness of \eqref{PEANO} under the condition \eqref{T1} was precisely proved in a particular Brownian scalar setting by Gradinaru and Offret in \cite{grad:offr:13}.

+From the result of Tanaka \textit{et al.} \cite{tana:tsuc:wata:74}, it is thus clear that in the \textit{supercritical} regime, i.e. $\alpha< 1 $, only drifts with positive regularity indexes ``$\beta$'' can be addressed.
+In the present work, we mainly focus on distributional drifts which consequently restricts the admissible stability range to $\alpha \in (1,2]$.
+For results in the \textit{supercritical} regime in this \emph{linear} we can refer to \cite{chen:zhan:zhao:21} or to \cite{silv:12}, \cite{chau:meno:prio:19} for a related Schauder theory, which quantify the regularization of the noise.
+Eventually, we refer to \cite{tana:tsuc:wata:74}, \cite{koma:84} and \cite{chau:meno:prio:critic} for results in the critical case.\\

-Let us also mention that the case when $b$ in \eqref{main_NON_MCKEAN} is a distribution has been investigated with a growing interest.
+When $\alpha \in (1,2]$, and in the case where $b$ in \eqref{main_NON_MCKEAN} is a distribution, i.e. $\beta<0 $ in \eqref{hyp_b}, systems of the form of \eqref{main_NON_MCKEAN} have been investigated} with a growing interest.
 From the initial work of Bass and Chen \cite{bass:chen:01}, for a scalar SDE and a time homogeneous drift, which was investigated through a Dirichlet form approach, there have been various works addressing the well-posedness of \eqref{main_NON_MCKEAN} for time-dependent drifts\footnote{in the time-independent case the problem can still be investigated through Dirichlet forms{,} \cite{flan:russ:wolf:04}} through PDE {analysis} (\cite{flan:isso:russ:17}, \cite{zhan:zhao:17} for local generators, \cite{athr:butk:mytn:18}, \cite{CdRM-20} for the strictly stable case) or rough-path techniques (\cite{dela:diel:16}, \cite{krem:perk:20} for a Markovian setting or \cite{catellier_averaging_2016} for a purely pathwise approach which also allows to address fractional dynamics).